 With a few simple steps, you can enjoy this healthier version of Carrot Tarator.
 Use your favorite zero point cooking spray in a hot non-stick skillet.
 Saute the shredded carrots until they start to soften before adding in chopped walnuts.
 (You can use pine nuts if you prefer.)
 Once that is all cooked down, add in freshly pressed or crushed garlic.

-Remove the carrot mixture from the heat and allow it to cool, almost to room temperature, before adding in the non-fat Greek yogurt.
+Remove the carrot mixture from the heat and allow it to cool, almost to room temperature, before adding in the non-fat Greek yogurt and dill.
 Sprinkle in salt to your taste liking.
 (I am a low-salt kind of person, so a pinch is perfect for me.)
 Drizzle a little olive oil on top as a finisher and garnish with either the carrot tops or parsley for color.

 What other dishes can you serve with Carrot Tarator?